-INFRASTRUCTURE ESTIMATED COST KEY ASSUMPTIONS Phase one of the MAX Light Rail \$1.8 billion Phase one sees the development of infrastructure from Polytechnic West in the North to infrastructure.
-QEII in the South West and Victoria Park Station in the South East.
-Phase two of the MAX Light Rail \$350 million Phase two extends the rail from QEII to the University of Western Australia and from infrastructure (Knowledge Arc) Victoria Park Station to Curtin University.
+INFRASTRUCTURE ESTIMATED COST COMMENT Phase one of the MAX Light Rail infrastructure. \$1.8 billion Phase one sees the development of infrastructure from Polytechnic West in the North to QEII in the South West and Victoria Park Station in the South East.
+Phase two of the MAX Light Rail infrastructure (Knowledge Arc) \$350 million Phase two extends the rail from QEII to the University of Western Australia and from Victoria Park Station to Curtin University.